Maphist0/hdiov-ae/acc-exp.md

 ## A few notes
 1. This guide covers the experiment results in Figure 14, 15, and 16.
-2. The hardware requirement is listed in the [README](https://github.com/Maphist0/hdiov-ae) file.
+2. The hardware requirement is listed in the [README](https://github.com/Maphist0/hdiov-ae).
 3. The following experiments can be done on only one server.

 Structure of this guide.